AlchemistSimulator/alchemistsimulator.github.io/pages/pages-root-folder/index.md

   <a target="_blank" href="http://www.sapere-project.eu/">SAPERE</a>
   or
   <a target="_blank" href="http://protelis.org">Protelis</a>.
   programmed devices, you are in the right place.
-You should start by following our tutorial, that should guide you step by step.
+You should start by following our step by step tutorial.
   If you use Alchemist to perform simulations for a scientific work, please cite
   <a target="_blank" href="http://dx.doi.org/10.1057/jos.2012.27">this paper</a>.
   If you need to create your own incarnation, you should check our developer instructions and documentation first.'